sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 {{{#!sagecell
 #Last edited 8/9/19 at 2:46pm
 pretty_print(html("<h1>Arrow Diagram modulo n</h1>"))
-print "Input your modulus, 𝑛, and an integer, 𝑎.
-The output will be an arrow diagram picture of 𝑥↦𝑎𝑥 on the ring ℤ/𝑛ℤ, i.e. the elements modulo 𝑛."
+pretty_print(html("<h>Input your modulus, 𝑛, and an integer, 𝑎.
+The output will be an arrow diagram picture of 𝑥↦𝑎𝑥 on the ring ℤ/𝑛ℤ, i.e. the elements modulo 𝑛.<h>"))
 @interact
 def modular_multiplication_graph(n = input_box(default = 7, width = 25), a = input_box(default = 2, width = 25)):
     R = IntegerModRing(n)